luije87/documentation/api.rst

 \*physical_application_instructions Instructions on how a student should submit a physical application.
 This is required if the application medium is 'offline'
 description:                        Description of the job
 job_function_names:                 An array of job function names which must be one of the system job functions.
-location:                           The location of the job
+location_name:                      The location of the job
 salary_type:                        The salary type.
 Must be one of the system salary types
 contact_email:                      The email of the contact to be associated with the job.
 Must match with an existing contact
 default_expiration_date:            The date the posting should expire. yyyy-mm-dd
+posting_status:                     The status of the posting, if being posted to a school.
 =================================== ==================================================================

 \* Required fields